1. HOME

 President, Kyoto University

-At a time when the structures of societies and industry around the world are undergoing major changes, the promotion of science, technology, and innovation is essential for Japan’s sustainable development as a producer of science and technology.
-Faced with a rapidly declining birthrate and aging population, it has become vital for Japan’s research universities to continue cultivating outstanding researchers who will become the nation’s future science and technology leaders.
+Today, as societies and industrial structures around the world undergo significant changes, the demand for science, technology, and academic knowledge is growing rapidly, resulting in an expansion of researchers’ roles in society.
+The advancement of science, technology, and innovation is essential to Japan’s sustainable development as a science and technology-based nation.
+Particularly in the face of a rapidly declining birthrate and an aging population, it has become vital for Japan’s research universities to continuously cultivate outstanding researchers who will become the nation’s future leaders in science and technology.

-As has been pointed out by the government for some time, the declining number of early-career instructors and researchers at universities is a matter of great concern with regards to maintaining and strengthening the research capacity of Japanese universities in the future.
+As has been pointed out by the government for some time, the declining number of early-career instructors and researchers at universities is a matter of great concern with regard to maintaining and strengthening the research capacity of Japanese universities in the future.
 Kyoto University takes this issue very seriously, and has adopted diverse measures, such as prioritizing the employment of early-career faculty members.
-It is also of particular importance to seek ways of enhancing the research environment for early-career instructors and researchers at universities.
-This will require not only the improvement of physical research facilities, but also the establishing and supporting environments that enable researchers to develop their skills as independently-functioning principal investigators (PIs).
+It is also of particular importance to seek ways to enhance the research environment for early-career instructors and researchers at universities.
+This will require not only the improvement of physical research facilities, but also establishing and maintaining an environment that enables researchers to develop their skills as independently-functioning principal investigators (PIs).
+In particular, I believe that interaction among researchers from diverse backgrounds that transcends the boundaries between nationality, academic fields, etc., will lead to new discoveries and motivation, and will provide valuable opportunities to broaden the scope of future research.

 Message from the Executive Vice-President